 How do I sign off emails to clients?

-We recommend using “Best regards,” “Kind regards,” or “Warm regards.”
+It's generally ideal to use sign-offs like “Best regards,” “Kind regards,” or “Warm regards.”
 These sound polished and friendly without being too familiar.
 If you’ve built a long-term relationship, a slightly more personal touch such as “Thanks again” or “Appreciate your time” can help maintain rapport while staying professional.